Reasons for Favoring the DOJ over Google

 Other Search Engine Companies Should Get a Real Chance to Compete

 Many of the participants favoring the DOJ over Google saw Google’s market share as a sufficient reason to increase competition in the search engine industry.
-They believed that Google’s practices make it difficult for another company to compete with Google.
+They believed Google’s practices make it difficult for another company to compete.

 Google's Tactics Bully Competitors